|Dorset holiday||Electronics & DIY||Family History||Cigarette Cards||Misc||Natural History||Wild Food||Walks|

 The other problem with the Micro-FM was that it was a kit: it used resistors mounted on end, tightly packed together, and it had quite a high component count.
 So there was a lot of room for constructor error, and if resistors weren't bent tightly or were misoriented then their leads could touch.

 Sinclair's advert boldly said It can be built by anyone.
 And a lot of "anyones" tried - and failed.
 Once again, it was I who did all the servicing.
 Its construction made it difficult to remove components, for you had to unsolder two or 3 joints while holding the board and pulling on the component.
 I remember a jig I made to hold the board.
 It was hinged so the horizontal board could be flipped to the vertical where it locked, or released so it could turn over 180° for soldering.
 Behind it, on the component side, was a rod along which could slide a spring with a hook on its other end.
-I would stretch the spring and hook it on the component to be removed.
-Then when the solder was melted the component would be pulled free.
+I would stretch the spring and hook it onto the component to be removed.
+Then when the solder was melted the component would be pulled free, sometimes to ping across the room.

 There was great satisfaction to be had from receiving back what was essentially a pile of rubbish and returning to the customer a perfectly working Micro-FM!
 Many were the boards I stripped quite extensively and re-built using this jig.

-The Z-120 was mentioned in an editorial in the March 1967 Wireless World (from where the picture above came).
+The Z-120 was mentioned in an editorial in the March 1967 Wireless World, page 47/147 (from where the picture above came).
 It was a successful product but unfortunately I have no technical information on it.
 Certainly I never had to repair one!
 If you have any details I would love to hear from you.

 In 1965, having got production of the Z12 rolling, it was a clear success.
 The instructions had shown how to fit tone controls to it but a hi-fi amplifier without a proper pre-amp was hampered.
 It was clear that there was an untapped market.
 So Clive sinclair one day came into the lab with a circuit and design ideas for a stereo preamp.